 - Fulfill the General Education requirements;

-- Earn 127 semester hours of credit.
+- Earn 126 semester hours of credit;

-- A student earning a BA degree may have no more than 56 hours from the major field (14 courses) count toward the 127 hours required for graduation.
+A student earning a BA degree may have no more than 56 hours from the major field (14 courses) count toward the 126 hours required for graduation.
 Required cognates would not be included in this "56 Hour" rule.
 Interdepartmental BA degrees may require no more than 68 hours (17 courses).

-- Senior residency requirement: Generally, all students, except those enrolled in recognized pre-professional 3-2 programs, must complete the last two semesters in residence at Denison.
-Exceptions to these requirements may be made by the Academic Standing Board.
+- Senior residency requirement: Generally, all students, except those approved to go on a Denison off-campus program or are enrolled in recognized pre-professional 3-2 programs, must complete the last two semesters in residence at Denison.
+Exceptions to these requirements may be made via petition to the Academic Standing Board.
 A course taken "in residence" is defined as any course scheduled by the Denison Registrar and taught on the Denison campus, by a Denison faculty member.
 This policy prescribes a university-wide minimum residence requirement; individual departments may have stricter requirements.

-Denison reserves the right to not award a student a degree if serious violations of the Code of Student Conduct have been alleged against that student or if charges exist against that student that cannot be adjudicated prior to commencement exercises.
+Denison reserves the right to not award a student a degree if serious violations of the Code of Student Conduct or Code of Academic Integrity have been alleged against that student or if charges exist against that student that cannot be adjudicated prior to commencement exercises.
 For the present purpose, "serious violations" are those that normally could result in suspension or expulsion.
-At the discretion of the Vice President for Student Development or the Provost, a student facing allegations or charges of academic dishonesty may be permitted to participate in commencement exercises, however, the student would not receive a diploma or be considered a graduate of Denison.
+At the discretion of the Vice President for Student Life or the Provost, a student facing allegations or charges of academic dishonesty may be permitted to participate in commencement exercises, however, the student would not receive a diploma or be considered a graduate of Denison.
 A valid diploma would be sent when all serious conduct matters have been resolved, and the student is deemed eligible to receive a degree from Denison.